Musical elements in the discrete-time representation of sound: Organization of notes in music

 \subsubsection{Atonal harmony}

-In fact, the techniques around atonal music aim at structures for avoiding direct relation with modes and tonality.
-Manifesting such structures are of such difficulty that the dodecafonism arouse.
+In fact, atonal music techniques avoid that a direct relation of the notes with modes and tonality be established.
+Manifesting such atonal structures is of such difficulty that the dodecafonism emerged.
 The purpose of dodecafonism is to use a set of notes (ideally 12 notes), and to perform each note, one by one, in the same order.
-In this context, the tonic becomes difficult to be stablished.
-Nevertheless, the Western hearing searches for tonal traces in music and easily finds them by unexpected and tortuous paths.

-The use of dissonant intervals (specially tritones) without resolution, reinforces the absence of tonality.
-Considering this context, while creating a music piece, it is possible to:

-\begin{itemize} \item Repeat notes.
-By considering immediate repetition as an extension of previous incidence, the use of same note in sequence does not add relevant information. \item To play adjacent notes at the same time, making harmonic intervals and chords. \item Present durations and pauses with liberty, respecting notes order. \item Vary by extension, transposition, translation, inversion, retrograde and retrograde inversion.
-See subsections~\ref{subsec:motivos} and~\ref{subsec:usosmusicais3} for more details. \item Account for the presence of note structures, it is possible to use variations in orchestration, articulation, spatialization, among others. \end{itemize}
+In this context, the tonic becomes difficult to be established.
+Nevertheless, the western listener automatically searches for tonal elements in music and obstinately finds them by unexpected and tortuous paths.
+The use of dissonant intervals (especially tritones) without resolution reinforces the absence of tonality.
+In this context, while creating a musical piece, it is possible to: \begin{itemize} \item Repeat pitches.
+By considering immediate repetition as an extension of the previous incidence, the use of the same pitch in sequence does not add relevant information. \item To play adjacent pitches (e.g. of a dodecafonic progression) at the same time, making harmonic intervals and chords. \item Use durations and pauses with freedom, respecting notes order. \item Vary note sequences by temporal magnification and translation or pitch transposition and by pitch sequence inversion, retrograde and retrograde inversion.
+See Sections~\ref{subsec:motivos} and~\ref{subsec:usosmusicais3} for what these terms mean. \item Make variations in orchestration, articulation, spatialization, among other possibilities in presenting the same notes. \end{itemize}

-The atonal harmony can be observed, paradigmatically, within these presented conditions (a simple dodecaphonic model).
-Most of what was written by great dodecafonic composers, like Alban Berg and even Schoenberg, had the purpose of mixing tonal and atonal techniques.
+The atonal harmony can be observed, paradigmatically, within these presented conditions (which is a simple dodecaphonic model).
+Most of what was written by great dodecafonic composers, e.g. Alban Berg and even Schoenberg, had the purpose of mixing tonal and atonal techniques.
+Most frequently, atonal music is not strictly dodecafonic, but "serial", i.e. they use the same kind of techniques based in (arbitrary) sequences (called the series or row) of pitches and other sonic characteristics.